robrobbins/I/README.md

 Make sure to use the namespace that is actually provided in a call to I.provide() or listed in the 'provides' array in the deps.js file

-###Deps.js

-This is a Ruby utility program which reads your source code recursively, starting at your root directory (well, the directory you place it in which should be the root of your site), looking for I.provide(...) and I.require(...) statements.
-It uses these to calculate and print out a file named *deps.js*.
-This file contains multiple calls to I.addDependency(...) which in turn tell I.require() where named modules actually are in your project, and how to load them.
-Take the deps.js from this project:

-    I.addDependency('vendor/jquery.js', ['jquery'], [], true);
-    I.addDependency('site/test.js', ['TEST'], ['jquery'], false, true);

-The first tells i.js that any:

-    I.require('jquery', true);

-Can be resolved by looking in *(base_path)/vendor/* for *jquery.js*.
-This is what gets written to the *src* attribute of the tag.
-The empty array indicates that this module has no stated dependencies.
-The true tells I to append the async attribute to the script tag.

-The second instructs I to, when encountering an:

-    I.require('TEST', false, true);

-To first load the dependency named 'jquery' (the 3rd arg is an array of dependencies), then loading the module providing 'TEST' which is found at *base_path/site/test.js*.
-This tag should have the *defer* attribute set

 #####Note

 The boolean values in the the deps.js file are there because of the boolean